home-assistant/developers.home-assistant/docs/frontend_data.md

 ### `hass.callApi(method, path, data)`

 Call an API on the Home Assistant server.
-For example, if you want to fetch all Hass.io snapshots by issueing a GET request to `/api/hassio/snapshots`:
+For example, if you want to fetch all Hass.io snapshots by issuing a GET request to `/api/hassio/snapshots`:

 ```js
 hass.callApi('get', 'hassio/snapshots')